Healthy eating and drinking

 Fluids and Water

 Not drinking a sufficient amount of fluid can result in problems from headaches and tiredness to dehydration.
 There are many benefits to be gained from drinking the Recommended Daily Amount (RDA) of water.
+It is important to keep up fluids during hot weather.
 It can:

 - Help to prevent pressure ulcers and heart disease